dhirajchaurasiya/Waste2Worth/README.md

 4. **Location Awareness**:
    - Fetches live user location and dynamically updates maps to display sellers near the user.
+   - **Geocoding support** to convert latitude/longitude into readable addresses.

 5. **User-Friendly UI**:
    - Clean dashboard to display composting progress and sensor readings.
+   - **Lottie animations** for an enhanced user experience.
    - Seamless navigation between features.
+   - Custom **Poppins font** for better typography and readability.

 ---

 ## 📊 Screenshots
-Screenshots of the app to showcase its UI/UX (e.g., dashboard, map, marketplace)._
+_Add screenshots of the app to showcase its UI/UX (e.g., dashboard, map, marketplace)._

 ---